yiisoft/yii2/docs/review_2011_11_12_alex.md

 If not then we definitely need to use anonymous functions in API docs and the guide where possible.

+> The purpose of evaluateExpression() is to provide a way of evaluating a PHP expression
+> in the context of an object.
+Will remove it before release if we find no use of it.

 ### Object::create()

 #### `__construct` issue